 - conduct regular blood glucose monitoring to keep track of your condition;

-- watch your diet and make healthy choices such as eating less fat and more healthy, carbohydrate-containing foods such as fruit, vegetables, bread and legumes;
+- watch your diet and make healthy choices such as eating less saturated fat and more healthy, complex carbohydrate-containing foods such as fruit, vegetables, brown rice, oatmeal and legumes;

 - quit smoking, if you smoke;

 - do some form of physical activity, under the guidance of your doctor;

 - keep any recommended vaccinations up-to-date;

 - ensure you take your medication according to your doctor’s instructions;

 - tell your doctor if you are having any problems with your sexual health; and

 - tell healthcare professionals if you are taking any herbal products, vitamins or over-the-counter remedies.

 Remember, while untreated diabetes puts you at significant risk of a range of serious health problems, this risk can be vastly improved by getting diagnosed and getting appropriate medical and lifestyle treatment.